IDA's Milestones for Animals

 2005

-A tip from IDA leads a U.S. Fish and Wildlife Service investigator to a furrier in Portland, OR, who is arrested for an illegal fur sale and given a $40,000 fine.
+A tip from IDA leads a U.S. Fish and Wildlife Service investigator to a furrier in Portland, Ore., who is arrested for an illegal fur sale and given a $40,000 fine.

 IDA wins a lawsuit against Oregon Health Sciences University, forcing the release of thousands of their internal documents.

-IDA joins with IDA India to form a long-lasting partnership which allows the expansion of ambulance services and veterinary care for the street animals of Mumbai, India.
+IDA partners with IDA India to expand ambulance services and veterinary care for the street animals of Mumbai, India, which will eventually aid 2,000 animals monthly.

 2006

-After conducting an undercover investigation, IDA rescues 40 roosters following a raid on the cock-fighting ring.
+After conducting an undercover investigation, IDA rescues 40 roosters following a raid on a cock-fighting ring.

-IDA files a lawsuit that results in the prohibition of the capture and removal of free-roaming horses within the Apache-Sitgreaves National Forests.
+IDA files a lawsuit that results in the prohibition of the capture and removal of free-roaming horses within the Apache-Sitgreaves National Forests on the border of Ariz. and N.M.

 IDA files a citizen's petition with the USDA charging U.S. zoos with violating the federal Animal Welfare Act by confining elephants in unnatural enclosures that cause severe foot and leg infections and premature deaths.

 IDA teams up with “James Bond” actor, Sir Roger Moore, to fight cruelty to geese.
-Henarrates footage taken inside three U.S. foie gras farms and several in France.
-The Chicago Health Committee votes unanimously to ban foie gras after viewing the video.
+He narrates footage taken inside three U.S. foie gras farms and several in France.
+The Chicago Health Committee votes unanimously to ban foie gras sales after viewing the video.

-Pierce Brosnin, Dr. Jane Goodall and Dr. Elliot Katz at IDA’s prestigious Guardian Awards
+Pierce Brosnan, Dr. Jane Goodall and Dr. Elliot Katz at IDA’s prestigious Guardian Awards

 2007

-IDA cancels the roundup of hundreds of wild horses by the U.S. Fish and Wildlife Service at the Sheldon National Wildlife Refuge.
+IDA cancels the roundup of hundreds of wild horses by the U.S. Fish and Wildlife Service at the Sheldon National Wildlife Refuge in Nev.

-Imperial Beach and San Jose, CA, the tenth-largest city in the U.S., become the 16th and 17th cities to add the term "guardian" to their animal-related ordinances.
+Imperial Beach, Calif., becomes the 16th city to add the term "guardian" to its animal-related ordinances.

 2008

-IDA coordinates the rescue efforts of 100 feral cats and kittens at New York's JFK airport.
+IDA coordinates the rescue efforts of 100 homeless cats and kittens at New York's JFK airport.

-As a founding member of a coalition, IDA files a groundbreaking petition with the U.S. Food and Drug Administration that would mandate the use of non-animal based methods in the testing of drugs and devices.
+As a coalition founding member, IDA files a groundbreaking petition with the U.S. Food and Drug Administration that would mandate the use of non-animal based methods in the testing of drugs and devices.

-On Japan Dolphin Day, IDA coordinates demonstrations in front of Japanese consulates in San Francisco, Los Angeles, and Portland, OR, demanding an end to Japan's slaughter of thousands of dolphins each year.
+On Japan Dolphin Day, IDA coordinates demonstrations in front of Japanese consulates in San Francisco, Los Angeles, and Portland, Ore., demanding an end to Japan's slaughter of thousands of dolphins each year.

 IDA and wild horse activist Julianne French join forces to save 36 wild stallions at the 500,000-acre Sheldon National Wildlife Refuge in Oregon and Nevada.